ghoste9624/anonybash/README.md

 # uninstall.sh
 ![alt text](https://github.com/ghoste9624/anonybash/blob/main/screenshots%2FScreenshot_20250417-170537_Termux.jpg)

-Uninstall everything at once
+💥 UNINSTALL EVERYTHING AT ONCE

-⚠️ONLY USE THIS COMMAND IF YOU HAVE YOUR anonybash/anon.sh MOTD INSTALLED.
+⚠️ ONLY USE THIS COMMAND IF YOU HAVE YOUR anonybash/anon.sh MOTD INSTALLED.

 NOTE: If you use this command without anonybash motd installed you will get an error in usr/etc/profile since you just removed the last line ``fi``
 ```